-The floral market is a 100 billion dollar global industry.
+The floral market is a $100B industry globally.
 Floriculture being one of the most competitive niches in the world, it truly is the survival of the fittest.
 In fact, it’s so difficult to succeed in this particular market that despite its popularity as a business, and opportunity for growth, people rarely, if ever, quit their day jobs and opt to start-up a floral business from scratch – that too without any formal training.

 But that’s precisely what florist partners, and friends, Iverina and Sheau Chyn did.

-Retail merchandisers and corporate workers by profession, both Ina and Shea left their respective careers and jobs, looking for something more meaningful and important for themselves.
+Retail merchandisers and corporate workers by profession, both Ina and Shea left their respective jobs to look for something more meaningful for themselves.
 They found their calling in flowers and floriculture.

-After seeking florist courses in Hong Kong, Shea travelled to London with her business partner to partake in both Basic and Advance Floral Training courses, in order to increase her knowledge and know-how about the multi-billion dollar industry they both wanted to dive into.
+After seeking florist courses in Hong Kong, Shea travelled to London with her business partner to partake in both Basic and Advanced Floral Training courses, in order to increase her knowledge and know-how about the multi-billion dollar industry they wanted to dive into.

 Their combined experiences in London, and their journey from running a small home based floral studio to owning one of the most profitable, up and coming floral boutiques in Singapore, has been nothing short of interesting and eventful.

 With out-of-the-box aesthetic style, a fine eye for detailing and an artistic inclination that puts many to shame, Ina and Shea and their floral creations set them apart in rooms full of renowned florists from around the world.

 In a particularly insightful conversation, these floral partners extraordinaire share with us some of the more seemingly insignificant business decisions which have enormous impacts.

 Learn and then Learn Some More